 Mentoring is a partnership where a more experienced mentor shares their knowledge and expertise with a less experienced mentee.
 The mentee is encouraged, challenged and supported by the mentor to learn and grow.
 If you are interested in becoming a mentor yourself please click here.

-From March 2019 we are running a ScreenSkills Mentoring Network.
+We are running a ScreenSkills Mentoring Network.
 The ScreenSkills Mentoring Network will run across all sectors of the screen industry and across the UK.
 It is aimed at:

 - New entrants